xiix0/scam/README.md

-Keep emotionally active.
-Cater to your favorite neurosis.
+Do not overtax your powers.